lorisleiva/laravel-search-string/README.md

 By default any column that is cast as a boolean or as a date (using Laravel properties), will be marked as a boolean.
 You can force a column to not be marked as a boolean by assigning `boolean` to `false`.

 #### Searchable
-If a column is marked as a `searchable`, it will be used to match search queries, i.e. terms that are alone but are not booleans like `Apple Banana` or `"John Doe"`.
+If a column is marked as `searchable`, it will be used to match search queries, i.e. terms that are alone but are not booleans like `Apple Banana` or `"John Doe"`.

 For example if both columns `title` and `description` are marked as `searchable`: